-As a result, Revenue profit decreased by 7.7% to £2.8m, which the directors consider to be satisfactory.
+As a result, Revenue profit increased by 24.0% to £3.5m, which the directors consider to be very satisfactory.

-The Company's cash balances decreased over the year by £9.1m to £2.8m.
-In December 2023, the Company acquired seven high street retail units in Winchester for a purchase price of £8.2m.
-In addition the Company has started the construction of a pre-let industrial unit at Redwing Court, Huntingdon.
+The Company's cash balances decreased over the year by £1.2m to £1.6m principally from the Company completing the construction of the pre-let industrial unit at Redwing Court, Huntingdon.